 This allows PA brick-and-mortar casinos, many of which don’t have much experience in the online realm, to launch full-featured gaming sites quickly and efficiently, leveraging tried-and-tested software created by established and reputable companies.

-Some of the state’s land-based casinos got ahead of the game, striking partnerships with software makers years ago, even before online gambling legislation was passed.
-Several of these relationships have been confirmed publicly, while other casinos are keeping mum about their plans.
+Some of the state’s casinos got ahead of the game, striking partnerships with software makers years ago, even before online gambling legislation was passed.
+Several of these relationships have been confirmed publicly, while other properties are keeping mum about their plans.

-While we expect to have a much clearer picture of the landscape in the coming months, here is what we currently know and what we can deduce about the future of iGaming alliances in the Keystone State.
+While we know which casinos have applied, it’s still not clear which software suppliers each of those venues will choose to partner with.
+That said, here’s what we know and what we can deduce about the future of iGaming alliances in the Keystone State.

 Quick look at PA iGaming Partnerships